bomolenaar/SERDAprep/README.md

 This script is not ran separately, only from `uber_serda.py` because it takes a `serda_data_sel` dict as input.
 If you only want to redo data prep, run `uber_serda.py` without --clean.

 This data preparation script matches prompts to audio.
-The `prompt_dir` and `raw_prompts` arguments from your `uber_serda.py` call are used here.
+The `prompt_dirname` and `raw_prompts` arguments from your `uber_serda.py` call are used here.
 For story tasks, whole prompts are assigned since there are no segments available at this stage.
 For word tasks, the prompted words are assigned to individual word segments.

 Next, word task recordings are segmented into separate files for each word, based on timestamps from the corresponding log file.
 There is a special case for the first word in each task, since there is no unambiguous timestamp for when the segment starts.
 As such, 2 segments are generated: one from the start of the recording and one from the assumed start time of the child speaking.